xMistt/fortnitejs-bot/README.md

 * node.js
 * spare epic games account

-Clone the repository, then use ``npm install`` to install the required packages for the bot run.
+First you will need to clone the repository, then use ``npm install`` to install the required packages for the bot run.
 After that, create a file named config.json.
 Feel free to copy the config I made below:

 ```{
       "email"  : "email@gmail.com",